joinpursuit/AC_4_Web/units/html/lessons/html_table_form_tags.md

   <input type="radio" name="gender" value="other"> Other
 </form>
 ```
 Here we can see the `type` is `radio`.
-The `name` attribute is how we can tell which button a user clicked on.
+A radio group is defined by giving each of radio buttons in the group the same `name`.
+Once a radio group is established, selecting any radio button in that group automatically deselects any currently-selected radio button in the same group.
 Since all three of these radio buttons relate to the choice of gender, they are all named `gender`.
 A `value` must also be filled in because this is what is sent on the form submit, just like in a text form.
 If `value` is left blank nothing will be sent for that selection when a user clicks submit and the radio button will also be blank.
 You need to include text before or after the radio button to let the user know what the button represents.
 The last attribute called `checked` represents the value that the user has selected--this is an _optional_ attribute as radio buttons default to not being selected however you can make one of your selections be the default selection.

 ### Input Selections: Checkboxes